O-rensa/o-medrelay/README.md

 In the current landscape, medical data is trapped in silos.
 MedRelay acts as the "connective tissue" that:

 1. **Reduces Friction:** Enables instant, secure data transfers between Facility A and Hospital B without complex, proprietary integrations.
 2. **Empowers Privacy:** Puts the "Permission Key" in the patient's hands.
-Data only moves when the patient explicitly authorizes it.
+Data only moves when the patient explicitly authorizes it via their mobile device.
 3. **Ensures Reliability:** A local-first architecture designed for the real-world challenges of intermittent connectivity, ensuring that critical history is available even when the cloud is not.

 ## 🛠️ Unified Engine, Purpose-Built UI
 We use **Flutter** for both platforms to ensure native performance and 100% predictability in data handling, while providing tailored experiences for each stakeholder:

 * **MedRelay Desktop (The Clinician Hub):** A high-performance Windows/Linux utility designed for rapid data retrieval and record updates.
 It works alongside existing EMRs to bridge the gap between facilities.
 * **MedRelay Mobile (The Privacy Controller):** An Android/iOS app that acts as the patient's personal authorization center.
-It manages encryption keys, sharing permissions, and serves as a secure storage vault.
+It manages encryption keys and sharing permissions.
-* **Shared Core:** A unified Dart library for AES-256 encryption, decentralized identity (DID) logic, and SQLite persistence.
+* **Shared Core:** A unified Dart library for AES-256 encryption, Google Auth integration, and SQLite persistence.

-## 🔐 Security Architecture
+## 🔐 Security & Data Resilience
-MedRelay follows the principle of **Zero-Knowledge Architecture**.
-Because our code is open-source, the security of the data does not rely on "secrets" in the code, but on mathematically proven encryption:
+MedRelay is built to be "Uninstall-Proof" by leveraging secure, user-friendly identity.

+* **Google-Powered Identity:** Patients sign in using their Google Account.
+This ensures they can regain access to their history on any device without needing to remember complex recovery phrases.
+* **Personal Cloud Vault:** Encrypted medical records are stored in the patient's own **Google Drive**.
+Rara Studios never "sees" or "hosts" this data.
-* **End-to-End Encryption (E2EE):** Data is encrypted locally on the device (Desktop or Mobile) using **AES-256** before it ever leaves the facility or the patient's hand.
+* **Zero-Knowledge Architecture:** Data is encrypted locally using **AES-256** before being synced.
+Neither Google nor Rara Studios can read the medical files.
-* **Open Trust:** By open-sourcing our encryption logic, we allow the medical community and security researchers to audit our code.
-This proves that **Rara Studios** and the MedRelay relay servers never have access to the plain-text medical records.
+* **Auditability:** By open-sourcing our encryption logic, we allow the medical community to verify that data remains private and patient-controlled.
-* **Patient-Controlled Keys:** The encryption keys stay with the patient.
-Even if our relay servers are compromised, the data remains a useless, encrypted "black box" to any attacker.

 ## ⚖️ Why AGPLv3?
 MedRelay is licensed under the **GNU Affero General Public License v3.0**.
 This choice is fundamental to our mission: